jtauber/pengolodh/README.md

 $ pengolodh extract-map <path-to-unzipped-epub> --itemref chapter01 --address 1.3.2 --recurse
 ('h2.chapterTitle', 7, 20, [('span.bold', 7, 20, [])])
 ```

+`$ pengolodh text <path-to-unzipped-epub> chapter01 --address 1.3.2` will then give the extracted plain text.

 ## What is an `item-ref`?